Do You Have Arthritis in Your Hands?

 If caught in the early stages, arthritis in the hand and fingers can be treated.
 Early intervention delays further joint damage and preserves your ability to use your hand.
+For more information, please call us or request an appointment online.
+We have convenient locations in Fort Myers, FL and Port Charlotte, FL to serve you.

 Arthritis can develop in any joint, including the small joints of the hand and fingers.
 These joints enable our hands and fingers to perform fine tasks such as threading a needle, thanks to an intricate network of articular cartilage and an oil-like substance called synovial fluid which allows the bones of the joint to move smoothly.